konstanzer/Ace_versus_Ace/README.md

 	4. Conduct z-test to compare overall effects.

 ## Acknowledgements
-* Dr. Juliana Duncan, principal data scientist at Galvanize Inc., and Dan Rupp, data scientist at Galvanize, for their pointed questions and conceptual help in forming hypotheses tests.
+* Juliana Duncan and Dan Rupp for their pointed questions and conceptual help in forming hypotheses tests.
 * Alan Kessler, chief data scientist of the St. Louis Cardinals, for describing a method to scrape Baseball Savant.